Riverside Truck Accident Lawyer

 Accidents with big trucks/trailers/vans/buses vs cars can be complicated and heartbreaking, but the Reeves Law Group’s experienced personal injury attorneys can give tactful and much-needed formal legal counsel to help you through the accident and fight for compensation for your injuries, damages, medical bills, and lost income during this gut-wrenching time.

 Please review this page, as we will attempt to answer some of your questions about this difficult and emotional period in your life.
 If you have any questions, please don’t hesitate to contact us.

 Accidents involving a commercial vehicle, such as a semi or tractor-trailer, can result in catastrophic damages, including serious and even fatal injuries to those in smaller passenger vehicles, as you are aware.

-How Can The Reeves Law Group Help?
+How Can The Reeves Law Group Help after a truck accident?

 The lead trial attorney at The Reeves Law Group, Derek Pakiz, was featured as Newsweek’s Top 10 Trial Lawyers in the Country and has experience dealing with insurance companies and is not afraid to go to trial and fight for your rights and to get you the compensation you deserve.
 Derek Pakiz is also recognized by The National Trial Lawyers Association as one of the Top 100 Trial Lawyers in the United States.

-If you or a loved one has suffered serious injuries as a result of a commercial truck accident and have questions, contact The Reeves Law Group now for a free consultation and case evaluation.
+If you or a loved one has suffered serious injuries as a result of a commercial vehicle accident and have questions, contact The Reeves Law Group now for a free consultation and case evaluation.
 We are a team of litigators who are well-versed in handling major accident claims for passengers in a truck collision.

-Call (909) 657-0576 to speak with an experienced riverside injury lawyer about your case.
+Call (909) 657-0576 to speak with an experienced Riverside injury lawyer about your case.